Near-optimal Algorithms for Stochastic Online Bin Packing

 To circumvent these issues, we treat large and small items separately.
 However, a straightforward adaptation faces several technical obstacles.
 Thus our analysis required intricate applications of concentration inequalities and sophisticated use of upright matching.
 First, we consider the semi-random case when we know $n$.
 Our algorithm works in stages.
 For a small constant $\delta \in (0,1]$, the first stage contains only $\delta^2 n$ items.
 These items give us an estimate of the distribution.
-If the packing does not contain too many large items, we show that the simple \nextfit{} algorithm suffices for the entire input.
-Otherwise, we use a proxy packing \kvn{of the set of first $\delta^2n$ items to pack} the next $\delta^2n$ items. \kvn{In the process, we pack the small and large items differently.
-Then we use the proxy packing of the first $2\delta^2n$ items to pack the next $2\delta^2n$ items and so on.
-In general, we use the proxy packing of the first $2^i\delta^2n$ items to pack the next $2^i\delta^2n$ items.}
+But since the first stage contains a very small fraction $(\delta^2)$ of the entire input, we use a simple algorithm by \nextfit{} to pack it.
+If the packing (of the first stage) does not contain too many large items, we show that the simple \nextfit{} algorithm suffices for the entire input.
+Otherwise, we use a proxy packing of the set of first $\delta^2n$ items to pack the next $\delta^2n$ items.
+In the process, the small and large items are packed in a different manner. { The third set of $\delta^2n$ number of items are packed using the proxy packing of the second set of $\delta^2n$ number of items.
+This process continues until all the items arrive. }

-Finally, we get rid of the assumption \kvn{that we know} $n$ using a doubling trick \kvn{(we guess $n$ first and keep doubling the guess if it turns out to be incorrect)}.
-However, there are several difficulties (e.g. input stopping midway of two consecutive guesses, large wasted space in the past stages).
-Yet, with involved technical adaptations, we can handle them (see \cref{sec:get-rid} and \cref{app:get-rid}).
+{ Finally, we get rid of the assumption that we know $n$ by first guessing the value of $n$ and then refining our guess if it is incorrect.
+First, we guess the value of $n$ to be a constant $n_0$.
+If it is incorrect, we increase our guess by multiplying $n_0$ with a small factor greater than 1.
+We continue this process of improving our guess until all the items arrive. }